Vighnesh-Raj/Low_Beta_Idiosyncratic_Volatility/README.md

 2. Use `src/` scripts to compute beta, volatility, and backtest strategies.

 ## Contact
-For any questions or collaboration opportunities, reach out to [Your Name].
+For any questions or collaboration opportunities, reach out to me at vighnesh_raj@live.com.